If you don’t find what you're looking for on this page, please contact us.

 We Have OPENED UP Our Groups.
 After working to develop groups on World Pulse, we found they actually created more separation than we wanted!
 Now, you don't have to join a separate group to engage on any one issue.
 Instead, we have opened up groups to the whole community so you don't have to join a separate group to participate on issues like economic empowerment, environment, etc!
 Head to My Pulse, where you can now follow and engage with all of the issues that matter most to you in one place!

-In addition, you can click on the Google Translate “Select Language” button at the top right of the site and view website content in any language you select!
+Currently, World Pulse is offered primarily in English with the ability to translate using Google Translate.
+Use the “Select Language” button at the top right of the site to view content in any language you select!

 World Pulse is an open forum for communication and resource sharing.
 World Pulse does not provide direct funding or offer grants or loans.
 We aim to give you the tools to connect you with the people who do.
 Our goal is to create a website that helps you find and access the resources you need.
 If you have a financial need, we encourage you to post it in our Resources section!

 Though we encourage transparency in online interactions, we understand that some users will want to keep their identity private.
 For this reason, we've created a flexible member profile that allows you to choose how much personal information you share with the community.
 You can use the site anonymously, of course, but be aware that the community is much more likely to respond to the needs of members who are known and trusted.
 If your privacy needs prevent you from finding the resource you need, you may contact us to find out how we can help.

 Learn more about managing your profile for maximum security.